megacamelus/camel-upstream-info/camel-documentation/camel-xmlsecurity-sign.md

 a list of XPATH expressions pointing to attributes of type ID (see option `xpathsToIdAttributes`).
 These attributes determine the elements to be signed.
 The elements are signed by the same key given by the `keyAccessor` bean.
-Elements with higher (i.e. deeper) hierarchy level are signed first.
+Elements with higher (i.e., deeper) hierarchy level are signed first.
 In the example, the element `C` is signed before the element `A`.